ros-industrial/industrial_training/gh_pages/_source/setup/IDE-Setup.md

 You can easily install the editor bundled with the plug-in from the Snap store [here](https://snapcraft.io/qtcreator-ros).
 Click the green `Install` button in the top right and click `View in Desktop store`.
 In the window which opens, install the application.
 Then you can open the IDE by searching for `QT Creator ROS` on your system.

+To make a new ROS project open QT Creator and go to `File -> New Project` in the toolbar.
+In the resulting pop-up, navigate to `Other Project` in the left section.
+Select `ROS Workspace` in the middle section.
+Next you will be prompted to enter the project details.
+For the project workspace you must select an existing directory, so you may have to use your system's file explorer to create a new directory for your project.

+Once the project is created, you may right click on the project name under the `Projects` window on the left side of the GUI to bring up the project context window.
+Select `Add New`.
+You can choose `ROS` in the left section and `Package` in the middle section to create a new ROS package.

+Once you have a package, you can build the workspace by selecting `Build` in the toolbar then `Build all projects`.

 ## VS Code
 [Visual Studio Code](https://code.visualstudio.com/download) is a Microsoft editor which can be used for ROS projects.
 Download the editor and install the C/C++ extension pack and the ROS extension pack.
 (Make sure you get the right ones - both extensions are authored by Microsoft.)